syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/GridLayout.md

 **Rows and Columns** - Provides options to customize row and column span of the child controls

-**HGap and VGap** - Provides option to set the gaps between child control such as horizontal and vertial direction
+**HGap and VGap** - Provides option to set the gaps between child control such as horizontal and vertical direction

 # Getting started